erszcz/docsh/README.md

     * [ ] To enable reading Elixir embedded documentation;
           the same doc format is used intentionally, though for now `docsh` doesn't store docs in the same place as Elixir does.
+    * [ ] Provide documentation for well-known modules (read: OTP) from a cache seeded from .erl sources or an external database?

 [edoc:module-tags]: http://erlang.org/doc/apps/edoc/chapter.html#Module_tags